JuliaLang/Pkg.jl/docs/src/managing-packages.md

 Since standard libraries (e.g. ` Dates`) are shipped with Julia, they do not have a version.

-To specify that you need a particular version (or set of versions) of a package, use the `compat` commad.
+To specify that you want a particular version (or set of versions) of a package, use the `compat` command.
 For example, to require any patch release of the v0.21 series of JSON after v0.21.4, call `compat JSON 0.21.4`:

 ```julia-repl